Ahmed221b/Chatty/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [ahmedawwad221b@gmail.com].
+If you have any questions or suggestions, feel free to reach out to me at [ahmedawwad221b@gmail.com].